ismailAlAbdali/pro3_freqanalysis/README.md

-# pro3_freqanalysis
+# Frequency Analysis and Monoalphabetic Substitution Cipher
-solving a frequency analysis problem
+Performing a frequency analysis on a collection of sample text and using the results to decrypt a sample ciphertext.